odoo/odoo/doc/howtos/website.rst

 Restart the server and update the module (in order to update the manifest and templates and load the demo file) then navigate to http://localhost:8069/academy/academy/.
-The page should look little different: names should simply be prefixed by a number (the database identifier for the teacher).
+The page should look slightly
+different: names should simply be prefixed by a number (the database identifier for the teacher).

 Website support
 ===============